bryancole/raypier_optics/doc/source/index.rst

 ..
-Raytrace documentation master file, created by sphinx-quickstart on Thu Mar 11 21:02:07 2010.
+Raypier documentation master file, created by sphinx-quickstart on Thu Mar 11 21:02:07 2010.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Raytrace's documentation!
+Welcome to Raypier's documentation!
 ====================================

 Contents: